WHAT: Ender Enduro by Great Northern Cycles , 09/13/2014

 (Race Administration needs this extra time to coordinate staffing, course and timing logistics based on turnout)

 Cancellations / Refunds:

-Protection - Full-face helmets are required for this race.
+Protection - Full-face helmets are NOT required for this race.
 You must have a helmet on at all times, not propped back on your head.
-Carrying another helmet for climbs is strongly recommended.
+Carrying a full face for descending is recommended but not required.
 Knee pads and full-finger gloves are strongly recommended.

 Equipment use – you may only use one set of equipment for this race (except replacement tubes).
 Anyone using more than one frame, wheels, or fork/shocks will be DQ’d.

 Receiving Assistance – At no time may a racer receive any outside help.
 This includes a pump, trail tool, water, snack…anything.
 The idea is to be self sufficient.

 Public – some later stages of the race may have some public conflict, in particular near the trailhead, intersections and lift plaza.
 At no time does competing in this event allow anyone to not respect normal trail etiquette.
 Any specific complaint from public will result in a DQ.